Tag Archive | broccoli ‘Happy Rich’

 I’ve grown ‘Happy Rich’ for many years.
 This plant grows a small head at the end of a stem, harvested ideally before the white flowers open.
 Each of those little green beads is a flower bud, and even if the buds start opening when the stems are picked, they’re still going to the kitchen.

 The head will never get to the same size as regular broccoli, but the flavor is superb.
-Once the little heads have been cut off with 5″ to 8″ of the stem, the plant will branch out and grow more little heads.
+Once the little heads have been cut off with 6″ to 10″ of the stem, the plant will branch out and grow more little heads.
 The stem, the leaves, and the head are edible—steamed, stir-fried, or added to soup or a pasta dish.

 Two plants have been growing in the garden since the spring, and they don’t look very happy.
-It’s been a hot summer, so I didn’t expect them to survive this long.
+It’s been a hot summer in Charlotte, so I didn’t expect them to survive this long.

 Bt

-The white cabbage moths visit frequently—more frequently, alas, than I do with the bottle of Bt.
+The imported white cabbage butterflies visit frequently—more frequently, alas, than I do with the bottle of Bt.

-Bt is an abbreviation for Bacillus thuringiensis, a naturally-occurring bacterium that kills caterpillars of moths and butterflies (but not sawflies).
+Bt is an abbreviation for Bacillus thuringiensis, a naturally-occurring bacterium that kills caterpillars of moths and butterflies, and nothing else.
 Before you groan “no chemicals”, Bt is used by organic growers and it’s been around for decades.
 Perfectly safe, even for pollinators, and not a chemical.
+It easily rinses off produce.
+You can find both organic and conventionally prepared products.

-All brassica crops are targeted by a few kinds of moths, which lay eggs on the leaves.
-They soon hatch into voraciously hungry and well-camouflaged caterpillars.
+All brassica crops are targeted by a few kinds of moths and one species of butterfly, which lay eggs on the leaves.
+The eggs soon hatch into voraciously hungry and well-camouflaged caterpillars.
 After consuming some of the Bt, they stop feeding and die shortly thereafter.
 Young caterpillars are more easily controlled than older caterpillars.
 Thuricide and Dipel are two brand-name products with Bt as the active ingredient.

 Return to the top

-Page 1: Ready To Sow Fall Greens and Vegetables?, If They Can’t Take the Heat (Choosing Varieties of Fall Greens), Planting Young Transplants (Soil, Roots, To Bury Or Not To Bury?, Fertilizer), Arugula, Broccoli, and Miniature Broccoli ‘Happy Rich’ (Bt)
+Page 1: Ready To Grow Fall Greens and Vegetables?, If They Can’t Take the Heat (Choosing Varieties of Fall Greens), Planting Young Transplants (Soil, Roots, To Bury Or Not To Bury?, Fertilizer for Fall Greens), Arugula, Broccoli, and Miniature Broccoli ‘Happy Rich’ (Bt)

-Page 2: Brussels Sprouts, Cabbage, Cauliflower, Collards, Kale, Lettuce, Nutritional Considerations of Fall Greens (Where’s the Beef?), and Only the Beginning
+Page 2: Brussels Sprouts, Cabbage, Cauliflower, Collards, Kale, Lettuce, Nutritional Considerations of Fall Greens (The Sulforaphanes, Where’s the Beef?), and Only the Beginning